exilenorth/RcloneQBController/docs/Phase2_Development_Plan.md

 - **Logic:**
     - The ViewModel will check for the existence of `openvpn.exe` at its default installation path.
     - It will handle the file selection logic for the `.ovpn` configuration file, copying it to the appropriate user directory.
-    - A "Test VPN" command will attempt to establish a connection and verify by checking the output of `ipconfig`.
+    - A "Test VPN" command will call the reusable `VpnService.TestApi()` method to confirm connectivity.

 ### 3.2. qBittorrent Step
 - **ViewModel:** `QbittorrentViewModel.cs`
 - **Logic:**
     - A "Find my VPN IP" command will execute `ipconfig`, parse the output to find the VPN adapter's IP, and derive the gateway IP (e.g., `10.8.0.2` -> `10.8.0.1`).
     - Properties for `Host`, `Port`, `Username`, and `Password` will be available.
-    - The "Test Connection" command will use an `HttpClient` to make a request to the qBittorrent API's version endpoint.
+    - The "Test Connection" command will call the reusable `VpnService.TestApi()` method to confirm connectivity.
     - Credentials will be securely stored in the Windows Credential Manager.

 ## 4. Script Generation Service